Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: System Model and Problem Formulation

 and the total power consumption is given by

-where $P_K$ and $P_c$ are the power consumption at the IRS and the power circuit at the UAV, respectively.
+where $P_K$ and $P_c$ are the power consumption at the RIS and the power circuit at the UAV, respectively.

-Our objective is to maximise the EE of all UEs by jointly optimising the transmit powers at the UAVs and the phaseshifts at the IRS.
-In each time step $t$, each UAV will choose the proper power and each IRS's element will choose the phaseshift value depending on the local information that each component receives from the environment.
-The optimisation of maximising the EE of all UEs subject to the transmit power at UAVs and phaseshifts of IRS can be formulated as
+Our objective is to maximise the EE of all UEs by jointly optimising the transmit powers at the UAVs and the phase-shifts at the RIS.
+In each time step $t$, each UAV will choose the proper power and each RIS's element will choose the phase-shift value depending on the local information that each component receives from the environment.
+The optimisation of maximising the EE of all UEs subject to the transmit power at UAVs and phase-shifts of RIS can be formulated as

 where $P = \{ P_1, \dots, P_N \}$ and $P_{max}$ are the vector of power and the maximum information transmission power at the UAVs, respectively.
-To solve the maximised EE problem, we propose the DRL algorithms for centralised approach and then the parallel learning approach (distributed) is introduced for the real-life applications.
+To solve the maximised EE problem, we propose two DRL algorithms for centralised approach and then the parallel learning distributed approach is introduced for practical applications.